Is Your PC Bottlenecked?

 How often are prices updated?

-Component prices are synced daily from the Newegg product feed.
+Component prices are synced daily from live retail product feeds.
 CPU, GPU, motherboard, RAM, and case prices reflect real retail availability.
 Build recommendations are re-optimized every time prices change to make sure you are getting the best value at every budget tier.

 Does gaming resolution affect bottlenecking?